sbfedevs/color-switcher/README.md

-# REST Countries API with color theme switcher
+# Flags of the world
 ## The challenge
 Your challenge is to integrate with the [REST Countries API](https://restcountries.eu) to pull country data and display it like in the designs.